1. Output information

 The annual release of health state life expectancy for local areas of the UK figures is announced on the GOV.UK release calendar 12 months in advance.
 If there are any changes to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.

-Life expectancy estimates for local areas of the UK are usually published alongside the National life tables release in September (nine months after the end of the reference period), following the release of annual death registrations data and subnational mid-year population estimates for the previous year in each country by July.
-However, there has been a delay to the Scotland estimates because of Scotland delaying their decennial census to 2022 meaning the rebased populations were not available for use in the January 2024 release.
-Figures for Scotland will be added to the release the next time the publication is updated.
+Life expectancy estimates for local areas of the UK are usually published alongside the National Life Tables release in September (9 months after the end of the reference period), following the release of annual death registrations data and subnational mid-year population estimates for the previous year in each country by July.
+If there are delays in the required data for a constituent country of the UK, figures for this country will be added to the release the next time the publication is updated.

 Life expectancy estimates are produced on a three-year rolling average basis to provide large enough numbers to ensure that the figures are sufficiently robust.
 However, we also produce estimates for single years following user demand for more timely estimates during the pandemic period.
 Single year estimates are not as precise or stable as the three-year rolling average estimates.

 HSLE for local areas are usually published in December each year (12 months after the end of the reference period).
 These estimates are also produced on a three-year rolling average basis, to provide large enough numbers to ensure that the figures are sufficiently robust.
-Both LE and HSLE figures have been mostly punctual with the exception of releases during the pandemic period or when there was a need to wait for rebased mid-year population estimates.
-In addition, there has been a delay to the revised time series for Scotland and its council areas because of the delay to the decennial census in Scotland, which delayed the availability of their rebased mid-year population estimates.
-For this reason, a UK figure for HSLE is also delayed and not available for the March 2024 publication.
+Both life expectancy and HSLE figures have been mostly punctual with the exception of releases during the pandemic period or when there was a need to wait for rebased mid-year population estimates.
+In addition, there has been a delay to the revised time series for Scotland and its council areas because of the delay to the decennial census in Scotland which delayed the availability of their rebased mid-year population estimates.
+For this reason, a UK figure for HSLE is also delayed and not available for the 2024 publications.

 The annual release of Health state life expectancies by national deprivation deciles in England and national deprivation quintiles in Wales is also announced on the GOV.UK release calendar 12 months in advance.
-Results are usually published in March each year, following the release of the Lower-layer Super Output Area mid-year population estimates in September each year, required for its calculation.
+Results are usually published in March each year, following the release of the LSOA mid-year population estimates in September each year required for its calculation.

-The design and frequency of the Health state life expectancies releases was subject to review as part of the Consultation on health and social care statistical outputs that closed on 5 March 2024.
-Recommendations are expected in June 2024.
-Currently, we produce the following LE and HSLE publications annually:
+The design and frequency of the Health state life expectancies releases was subject to review as part of the Consultation on health and social care statistical outputs in March 2024..
+Currently, we produce the following life expectancy health state expectancies publications annually:

 Output quality trade-offs